-28.4.2 Long Term Change
+28.5.1 Long Term Change

-Long-term changes will last 28 days, or longer.
-These changes will require the employee to be transitioned from one work schedule to another.
-The employee's EDO's will be moved to accommodate the new schedule.
-The employee will accrue FLSA overtime during these transitions.
+Long-term changes will last twenty-eight (28) days, or longer, except by express mutual agreement of the Employer and Employee.
+These changes will require the Employee to be transitioned from one work schedule to another.
+The Employee's EDO's will be moved to accommodate the new schedule.
+The Employee will accrue FLSA overtime during these transitions.

-The employee will begin accruing their benefits, including salary, at their new rate on the date their transfer becomes effective.
-All accrued leave will be converted to their new rates, in accordance with Section 28.4.
+The Employee will begin accruing their benefits, including salary, at their new rate on the date their transfer becomes effective.
+All accrued leave will be converted to their new rates, in accordance with section 28.5.2 Leave Conversion.

-When the employer changes an employee's work schedule, the Union and the employee will receive 2 weeks advanced notice to meet and consult.
+When the Employer changes an Employee's work schedule, the Union and the Employee will receive two (2) weeks advanced notice to meet and consult, except by express mutual agreement of the Employer and the Employee.

-In no case will the employee be required to work more than 36 consecutive hours during a transition from one schedule to the other.
+In no case will the Employee be required to work more than thirty-six (36) consecutive hours during a transition from one schedule to the other.

-28.4.3 Leave Conversion
+28.5.2 Leave Conversion

-For purposes of this agreement, whenever an employee is transferred from a 40-hour average workweek to a 53-hour average workweek, or back, their accumulated leave will be adjusted using the following formula:
+For purposes of this agreement, whenever an Employee is transferred from a forty (40)-hour average workweek to a fifty-three (53)-hour average workweek, or back, their accumulated leave will be adjusted using the following formula:

-$New Hours = \frac{(Old Hours)x (Old Rate)}{New Rate}$
+$$New\ Hours = \frac{Old\ Hours\ x\ Old\ Rate}{New\ Rate}$$

-Article 29 TRADING DUTY TIME
+ARTICLE 29: TRADING DUTY TIME

-This Article governs those situations in which one employee voluntarily agrees to work the duty time of another employee (a shift trade or trade of shift).
-An employee requesting that another employee, in the same rank and classification, work the employee's duty time must submit a Voluntary Trade of Shift request at least 48 hours before the shift trade dates.
-The Fire Chief or designated representative may make exceptions to this time requirement for emergencies.
-All employee decisions to substitute for one another must be made freely and without coercion.
+This Article governs those situations in which one Employee voluntarily agrees to work the duty time of another Employee (a shift trade or trade of shift).
+An Employee requesting that another Employee work the Employee's duty time must submit a Voluntary Trade of Shift request before the shift trade dates.

+Lieutenants and Captains may trade shifts, but Captains and Lieutenants will not trade shifts with Firefighters.
+A Lieutenant that works a voluntary trade with a Captain will serve in place of the absent Captain, and will act as Shift Captain for that shift, but will not receive OIC pay pursuant to ARTICLE 14: OFFICER IN CHARGE for that particular shift resulting from the voluntary shift trade.
+All Employee decisions to substitute for one another must be made freely and without coercion.
 The Union agrees that no shift trade will occur without written approval of the Fire Chief or his designated representative.

-All requests for shift trades must be in writing, and must include the following information: What work is being done, by whom it is being done, and when and where it is being done.
+All requests for shift trades must be in writing and must include the following information: What work is being done, by whom it is being done, and when and where it is being done.

-If a request for a voluntary trade is denied.
-The Fire Chief or designated representative will provide the involved employees a written explanation of the reasons for the denial.
+If a request for a voluntary trade is denied, the Fire Chief or designated representative will provide the involved Employees a written explanation of the reasons for the denial.

-The substituting employee (employee who has agreed to work another employee's duty time) must have time and one-half hours of sick leave available to cover the duty time for which the employee is obligated before the Fire Chief or designee will approve a shift trade.
-In the event the substituting employee cannot fill the shift, the substituting employee may arrange for another employee to fill the shift (a trade).
-In the event the substituting employee cannot make a trade, and the Fire Chief or designee must fill the shift with overtime that would otherwise be ordered in; The Township will charge the substituting employee time and one-half hours of sick leave for the duty time the substituting employee agreed to fill.
+The substituting Employee (Employee who has agreed to work another Employee's duty time) must have the time and one-half hours of sick leave available to cover the duty time for which the Employee is obligated before the Fire Chief or designee will approve a shift trade.
+In the event the substituting Employee cannot fill the shift, the substituting Employee may arrange for another Employee to fill the shift (a trade).
+In the event the substituting Employee cannot make a trade, and the Fire Chief or designee must fill the shift with overtime that would otherwise be ordered in; The Township will charge the substituting Employee time and one-half hours of sick leave for the duty time the substituting Employee agreed to fill.